 What is PM100?

-“PM” (Particulate Matter) is not a single pollutant, but refers to a complex mixture of solids and aerosols of varying shape, size, and chemical composition and may contain many chemical species like organic compounds, inorganic ios, metallic compounds, elementary carbon, etc. These atmospheric particles are defined by their diameter for air quality regulatory purposes.
+“PM” (Particulate Matter) is not a single pollutant but refers to a complex mixture of solids and aerosols of varying shape, size, and chemical composition.
+It may contain many chemical species like organic compounds, inorganic ios, metallic compounds, elementary carbon, etc. These atmospheric particles are definable by their diameter for air quality regulatory purposes.

 The particulate matter that is less than or equal to 100 micrometers in diameter is collectively known as PM100.
 They are also known as “inhalable dust”.
 This fraction of the particulate matter can enter the nose and/or mouth while breathing.
 Deposition takes place in the air passages between the mouth, the nose, and the larynx.
 Once released into the atmosphere, they tend to settle as they are heavier.
 Examples include wood particles, dust, etc.

-Particulate matter PM100 is either directly emitted into the atmosphere from various sources.
+The emission of particulate matter PM100 directly takes place into the atmosphere from various sources.
 The natural sources of particulate matter are wind-blown dust from open land, dirt, soil erosion, etc. Anthropogenic sources of PM100 include:

 - Crushing, grinding, and splitting activities